-An in app message center is an in-box in your app helps you create a space inside the app that you can control, and where users can have a positive experience.
-It's a brilliant destination to drive push messages to if your crappy app has a poor UX or challenging CMS.
+An in-app message center is an inbox in your app helps you create a space inside the app that you can control, and where users can have a positive experience.
+It's a brilliant destination to drive push messages to if your app has a poor UX or challenging CMS.

 You can send discounts and offers to your entire app user base — and add an iOS badge to your icon to let them know there’s something waiting for them inside.

 Bonus points: Set an expiry date on your message so it will disappear when the offer ends.